-- 5.56 The firm's policies and procedures will set out whether there are circumstances in which valuation services are not undertaken for non-listed entities as described in paragraph 1.43 of Part B of this Ethical Standard. - 5.57 In circumstances where the firm is designated by legislation or regulation as being required52 to carry out a valuation the restrictions in paragraph 5.53 do not apply.
-In such circumstances, the engagement partner applies appropriate safeguards to reduce threats to integrity, objectivity and independence to a level where independence is not compromised. - 5.58 It is usual for the persons conducting an audit engagement (and in some cases other public interest assurance engagements) to provide management with accounting advice in relation to valuation matters that have come to the attention of persons conducting the engagement during the course of the engagement.
+- 5.57 It is usual for the persons conducting an audit engagement (and in some cases other public interest assurance engagements) to provide management with accounting advice in relation to valuation matters that have come to the attention of persons conducting the engagement during the course of the engagement.
 Such matters might typically include: - comments on valuation assumptions and their appropriateness; - errors identified in a valuation calculation and suggestions for correcting them; - advice on accounting policies and any valuation methodologies used in their application.